Explicit formulas for adiabatic elimination with fast unitary dynamics: Introduction

 \section{Introduction}

 Using quantum effects in practical technological platforms relies on balancing two seemingly contradictory requirements: maintaining isolation from the environment to protect the fragile quantum coherences, and simultaneously allowing for fast manipulation towards performing operations.
 This is the fundamental problem that quantum control seeks to solve.
 The specific setups engineered in this context are often composed of several components, whose dimensions multiply and span several timescales.
 The ``useful quantum information'' represents only a small, ideally non-decaying part of this system.
 Fast decaying degrees of freedom (DOFs) are thus associated to auxiliary control signals, as e.g.~when stabilizing a quantum system via dissipation engineering \cite{poyatos1996quantum}, \cite{metelmann2015nonreciprocal}, \cite{mirrahimi2014dynamically}.
-Model reduction techniques would thus seek to summarize the effect of these fast stabilizing DOFs on the dynamics of the target variables, preferably with operational principles and analytic expressions to guide system design.
+Model reduction techniques seek to summarize the effect of these fast stabilizing DOFs on the dynamics of the target variables, preferably with operational principles and analytic expressions to guide system design.

 The linearity of the master equation for Markovian open quantum systems allows, in principle, a spectral decomposition very much like Hamiltonian (block-)diagonalization.
 Specific approaches in the physics literature rather focus on interpreting dissipative systems as being subject to uncertain events \cite{albash2012quantum, finkelstein2020adiabatic, reiter2012effective}.
 While this may be natural in many situations, it fails to provide a general and systematic approach.
-Our research group has initiated a line of work with a more mathematical approach: identifying, via series expansion still, the variables and dynamics corresponding to an invariant subspace where dynamics is at the slowest timescale.
-The approach was applied to perform model reduction inside a single system (Cartesian product, \cite{azouit2016adiabatic}) and in most general composite systems (tensor product, \cite{azouit2017towards}).
+Our research group has initiated a more mathematical line of work: identifying, via series expansion, the variables and dynamics corresponding to an invariant subspace where dynamics is at the slowest timescale.
+The approach was applied to perform model reduction inside a single system (Cartesian product, \cite{azouit2016adiabatic}) and in composite systems (tensor product, \cite{azouit2017towards}).
 It has recently been translated to the Heisenberg picture, with particular benefits for multi-partite systems \cite{RegentRouchonCDC2023,RegentRouchonPRA2024}.